Here’s What Remote Workers Should Know About RDP Security

 Bottom line

 RDP connections are useful ways to work remotely.
-Before 2020, these protocols were mostly used for admins and techs who wanted to check on a machine without having to go to its location.
+Before 2020, these protocols were mostly used for admins and techs who wanted to check on a machine without going to its location.
+As our world gravitates toward remote work, finding safe ways to connect must be a top priority.
+RDP connections don’t need to be retired; they just need to be secured.

-Making sure you follow safety best practices, such as using a good VPN and secure antivirus, helps ensure you can continue to enjoy secure connections from anywhere.
-(If you decide to spend three months working remotely from Fiji though, let us know — you may have a new travel companion.)
+Following safety best practices, such as using a secure VPN bundled with antivirus software, helps ensure you can continue to enjoy secure connections from anywhere.
+(If you decide to spend three months working remotely from Fiji, though, let us know — you may have a new travel companion.)

 Customizable Coverage That is Simple to Use